raghuramrangaraju/Discussions/README.md

 # Discussions or Verify Alt facts
-As the name suggests, It proposes a framework that levarages the power of crowds to help verify alternative facts and thus helps counter the dissemination of fake news.
+As the name suggests, It proposes a framework that leverages the power of crowds to help verify alternative facts and thus helps counter the dissemination of fake news.
 The prototype helps us to validate proposed alternative facts.

 ### Screen shots